 To teach our students about sustainable living, we have a seasonal garden where we grow our own fruit and vegetables.
 The students learn about where their food comes from, composting and sustainable gardening practices.
 A separate butterfly garden has also provided learning opportunities for maths, science and literacy.

 Using fresh produce from our school garden, our students learn how to prepare and cook healthy, delicious meals, while learning about healthy eating and nutrition.
 Students are also encouraged to consider the impact of food on their environment and use reusable or recyclable materials to store and transport their food.

 Nairne School’s Critter Club allows children to interact with a variety of creatures both big and small, from the scaly to the furry and the slimy.
 Our critters are respected and cared for and form an important part of the curriculum through education and hands on experience.
 At Nairne we strive for excellence in the virtues of kindness, empathy and respect and this is shown throughout Critter Club.

 We have a Learning To Live Sustainability focus, which involves students, staff and parents.
 We are committed to caring for and learning about our environment.
 Our Engagement Programs are often focussed on work in the Nairne community, but sometimes we get involved in outdoors programs and in overseas projects.
 We all feel very passionate about taking care of our world so it can be shared with others.

 In term 4 of each year, we run swimming lessons for our students.
-Reception to year 2 students use our on-site pool and are coached by a qualified swimming instructor, while our year 3-5 students are transported by bus to the Woodside Pool.
+Reception and year 1 students use our on-site pool and are coached by qualified swimming instructors, while our year 2-5 students are transported by bus to the Woodside Pool.

-Our year 7 students have access to the Murraylands Aquatic Centre as part of their annual Murray Bridge camp, with a 2 day aquatics program.
+Our year 6 and 7 students have access to the Murraylands Aquatic Centre as part of their annual Murray Bridge 2 day aquatics program.

 All students use our on-site pool as part of their fun and fitness program in terms 1 and 4.